Tofunmi-creator/bitnine_assessment/README.md

 Question 3

-Please find in this directory a file named "question 3" containing solution to the third question for this assessment.
+Please find in this directory a file named "question 3" containing a solution to the third question for this assessment written in python.

 Solution Steps